NapoleonWils0n/pilfer/README.md

 [mpv windows download](https://mpv.srsfckn.biz/)

+Then copy the mpv.exe file into the C:\pilfer\system\bin folder You may need to hold down control to copy the mpv file into the folder

 [This script sets up file associations for mpv on Windows](https://github.com/rossy/mpv-install/blob/master/README.md)

 Download the mpv windows setup script below.